StarRocks/starrocks/.github/PULL_REQUEST_TEMPLATE.md

 ## Documentation PRs only:

-If you are submitting a PR that adds or changes English documentation and have not included Chinese documentation then you can check the box to have GPT translate the English doc to Chinese, and un-check the **Do not translate** box.
-A new PR will be created with the Chinese documentation.
+If you are submitting a PR that adds or changes English documentation and have not included Chinese documentation, then you can check the box to request GPT to translate the English doc to Chinese.
+Please ensure to uncheck the **Do not translate** box if translation is needed.
+The workflow will generate a new PR with the Chinese translation after this PR is merged.

 - [ ] Yes, translate English markdown files with GPT
 - [x] Do not translate